GlenKPeterson/TestUtils/README.md

                                Padding.of(1),
                                Padding.of(2,1,1,1));

-        // Test transposed padding-right and pdding-bottom are different (but have same hashcode) equalsSameHashCode(Padding.of(3, 5, 7, 1.1f),
+        // Test transposed padding-right and padding-bottom are different (but have same hashcode) equalsSameHashCode(Padding.of(3, 5, 7, 1.1f),
                            Padding.of(3, 5, 7, 1.1f),
                            Padding.of(3, 5, 7, 1.1f),